lavedi/IJFBot/README.md

 # IJFBot
-Telegram Bot for International Journalism Festival
+Telegram Bot for International Journalism Festival.

+This bot is entirely based on the [Telegram Bot Bootstrap](http://kengz.github.io/telegram-bot-bootstrap/) by *kengz* (thank you so much!) and was developed in 2016 for the 10th edition of the IJF.
+After the event, it was release as Open Source Software under the MIT License in memory of Aaron Swartz.

 ## Installation